NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 - &lt;secretName&gt; - is the name of the secret that contains the credentials for the fsxadmin accounts.

 Notes:
-- Since the Lambda function runs within your VPC it needs to be able to create an delete network interfaces.
+- Since the Lambda function runs within your VPC it needs to be able to create and delete network interfaces.
+- The AWS Security Group Policy builder incorrectly generates resource lines for the `CreateNetworkInterface` and `DeleteNetworkInterface` actions.
+The correct resource line is `arn:aws:ec2:&lt;region&gt;:&lt;accountID&gt;:&#42;`.
 - It needs to be able to create a log groups so it can create a log group for the diagnostic output from the Lambda function.
-- Since the ARN of any Secrets Manager secret has random characters at the end of it, you must add the `*` at the end.
+- Since the ARN of any Secrets Manager secret has random characters at the end of it, you must add the `*` at the end, or provide the full ARN of the secret.

 ## Deployment
 1. Create a Lambda deployment package by: